GovCodex

 AI in ConstructionPermit ComplianceHomeowner Tools

-Cities across the U.S. are adopting hybrid systems that combine artificial intelligence (AI) and human inspectors to streamline permit reviews.
-By 2026, this shift is cutting processing times by 40-60% while maintaining compliance standards, offering homeowners and property investors a faster, more transparent process.
+Some cities across the U.S. are piloting hybrid systems that combine artificial intelligence (AI) and human inspectors to streamline permit reviews, aiming to speed up processing times while maintaining compliance standards and offering homeowners and property investors a faster, more transparent process.

 The Rise of AI in Permit Review